zephyrproject-rtos/zephyr/doc/collaboration/documentation/language.rst

 * They are proper nouns or adjectives.
 * They refer to trademarked product names.
-* When they are part of a heading using title case.
+* They are part of a heading using title case.

 .. important::
-   Do not capitalize a word to indicate it has a greater status than
+  Do not capitalize a word to indicate it has a greater status than other words.
-    other words.
 Never change the case of variable, function or file names; always keep the original case.

 Capitalization styles
 =====================